Fixation for $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics with frozen vertices: Fixation at : proof of Theorems and

 \section{Fixation at $+$: proof of Theorems \ref{thm_fixation} and \ref{thm_connected_components}}

-The goal of this section is to prove Theorem \ref{thm_fixation}, which states fixation at $+$ of all sites if $\rho^-=0$, and Theorem \ref{thm_connected_components}, which claims the existence of a deterministic time at which the connected components of sites not fixated at $+$ are finite.
-In order to do that, we begin by showing Theorem \ref{thm_connected_components_blocks}, which roughly states that for any $0 \leq \rho^- \leq \rho_0^-$, there exists a deterministic time so that the connected components of blocks containing sites not well fixed at this time are finite.
+The goal of this section is to prove Theorem \ref{thm_fixation}, which states fixation at $+$ of all sites occurs if $\rho^-=0$, and Theorem \ref{thm_connected_components}, which claims the existence of a deterministic time at which the connected components of sites not fixated at $+$ are finite.
+In order to do that, we begin by showing Theorem \ref{thm_connected_components_blocks}, which roughly states that for any $0 \leq \rho^- \leq \rho_0^-$ (with $\rho_0^-$ the one defined in Proposition \ref{prop_good_blocks}), there exists a deterministic time so that the connected components of blocks containing sites not well fixed at this time are finite.
 This result is stronger than Theorem \ref{thm_connected_components}, and is central in the proof of Theorems \ref{thm_fixation} and \ref{thm_flippers}, since it allows to consider only the dynamics in these finite connected components.
 At the end of this section, we prove Theorem~\ref{thm_fixation}.
-To state Theorem \ref{thm_connected_components_blocks}, we consider the blocks $2L_0 x +B_{L_0}$ for all $x \in \mathds{Z}^2$, denoting $B_{L_0}(x)=2L_0 x +B_{L_0}$.
+To state Theorem \ref{thm_connected_components_blocks}, we consider the blocks $2L_0 x +B_{L_0}$ for all $x \in \mathds{Z}^2$ (with $L_0$ the one defined in Proposition \ref{prop_good_blocks}), denoting $B_{L_0}(x)=2L_0 x +B_{L_0}$.
 Blocks $B_{L_0}(x)$ and $B_{L_0}(y)$ will be considered neighbors when $\|x-y\|_\infty=1$, which gives a graph with an associated notion of connectedness.
 We then have the following.